krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 usually fenced off under assumptions like ergodicity, stationarity, and independence.

-However, probability theory and statistic remain very powerful tools for describing local behavior, identifying patterns and correlations in this behavior, and modeling uncertainty—all crucial aspects of meaningful analysis of complex systems.
+However, probability theory and statistics remain very powerful tools for describing local behavior, identifying patterns and correlations in this behavior, and modeling uncertainty—all crucial aspects of meaningful analysis of complex systems.